bramswenson/harmonize/README.md

       end
     end

-### Harmonizer::Configuration.harmonizer\_name
+### Harmonize::Configuration.harmonizer\_name

-harmonize uses the configured harmonize\_name as the name of the harmonizer being configured.
-Each harmonize\_name may only be used once.
+harmonize uses the configured harmonizer\_name as the name of the harmonizer being configured.
+Each harmonizer\_name may only be used once.
 This allows the harmonize method to be called more than once per model.
 This option is used to name special methods used by harmonize.
 The harmonization method is named with the following convention: "harmonize\_#{harmonizer\_name}!".

 The default setting is: